CrateTools/comfyui-preview-video-monitor/README.md

 but you can change this to your own custom directory directly from the node with one click, super easy, and giving you full control over where Snaps are kept.

-Smart Memory Management - Configurable archive limits with intelligent oldest-first curation

-Your Creative Legacy - Everything persists until you consciously choose to clear the cache

 # ⚡ Performance Engine

 GPU-Accelerated Processing - Automatic CUDA detection with OpenCV & PyTorch backend fallbacks